p12y/pomodoro/README.md

+## Pomodoro Timer
-## This is a Pomodoro timer app built with React.
+This is a Pomodoro timer app built with React.